Make it clear that you want the harassment to stop

 This way, if [knock on wood] you are subsequently retaliated against, the company cannot deny that you reported sexual harassment, or claim the supervisor who retaliated against didn’t know about your report.
 You will be able to prove it, in writing.

 Reporting sexual harassment the right way sends a clear signal to your employer that you are informed of your rights, taking steps to protect yourself, and that retaliating against you would be a big mistake. (*Retaliation is also illegal.)

-Consider reaching out to a Counselor
+Consider a Counselor

 Experiencing sexual harassment can be lonely and confusing.
 You may feel like you want to avoid work.
 You may worry every time there is a social event with your coworkers.

 We want you to know that you’re not alone.
-We’ve found that it’s helpful to talk about your situation with a counselor, especially if this experience has severely impacted your day-to-day life.
+We’ve found that it’s incredibly helpful to talk about your situation with a counselor, especially if this experience has severely impacted your day-to-day life.

 Some additional tips to finding counselors, especially if you’re on a tight budget!

 - Company insurance plan (some health insurance plans provided by companies cover costs of counseling sessions)